AaltoSciComp/python-for-scicomp/content/guide.rst

   Jupyter/run buttons of editors.
 If you can't make actual programs with an actual interface, you can't scale up.

+  * This is the first lesson to introduce the command line.
+We recommend being as simple as possible: at least demonstrate the JupyterLab terminal and discuss the bigger picture behind what it means and why.

+  * This is also the first lesson to use non-Jupyter code editor.
+We recommend again being simple: use the JupyterLab code editor to start off, and carefully explain what is going on.

 * **Scipy:** We don't cover much here (this is super short), but the point is scipy exists and the concept of wrapping existing C/fortran libraries and so on.